-- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual agreements - The Group's voting rights and potential voting rights - c.
-Existence of significant influence over associates The Group determined that it exercises significant influence over its associates (see Note 10) by considering, among others, its ownership interest (holding 20% or more of the voting power of the investee) and board representation.
+- The contractual arrangement with the other vote holders of the investee - Rights arising from other contractual agreements - The Group's voting rights and potential voting rights c.
+Existence of significant influence over associates d.
+Capitalization of development costs

+The Group determined that it exercises significant influence over its associates (see Note 10) by considering, among others, its ownership interest (holding 20% or more of the voting power of the investee) and board representation.